aerostitch/firefox-sync-api-client-ruby-samples/README.md

  * The "Rakefile" only runs the unit tests
  * ".travis.yml" and "Gemfile" are used by travis-ci builds

+NOTE: For people who would like to work on the version 2.0 of the storage service of the sync API, you have to know that it is based on Sagrada.
+I had a hard time looking for how it works and trying to find out why I couldn't find IP for accessing https://directory.services.mozilla.com/discover .
+I finally learned on IRC that Sanagra has never been released (I'm speaking now on September, the 14th 2013) and stills stays as a specification.
+So it seems useless trying to use this version 2.0 of the storage service of the API. :(

 Main resources:
  * API user service (aka registration service): https://docs.services.mozilla.com/reg/